jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 The triangle is the symbolization of the __Interface Merging__ aspect, and the dotted line is the symbolization of __Interface__ aspect.

-__Interface Merging__ in the future will probably become an aspect that extends beyond the concept of interfaces, because it could for instance apply to the concept of default members too.
+__Interface Merging__ in the future might probably become an aspect that extends beyond the concept of interfaces, because it could for instance apply to the concept of default members too.

 ### System Commands for the Interface Aspect